john-science/john-science.github.io/_drafts/2017-01-31-eww-javascript-part-2.md

     >> b.length;
     10001

 There may have been a use-case for this `.length` method that made it a beautiful idea.
-But that use-case is not immediately clear upon inspection.
+But that use-case is not immediately obvious on inspection.

 #### Array vs Object

 Most everything in JavaScript is an object, including functions and Arrays.
-Which is fine.
 But for some reason when you try to find the type of an Array, JavaScript returns "object".
 This is inconvenient, to be sure, but also quite unexpected.
-After all, Arrays are built into the foundations of the language; it is a strange omission (sp?).
+After all, Arrays are a fundamental building block in JavaScript; it is a strange omission.

     >> a = [1,2,3];
     >> typeof(a)
        "object"

 To be sure, people have come up with all kinds of tricks to get around this.
 Casting the object to JSON and looking for square brackets usually works.
 But what if the Array was created in a different window?
-The only test I have found that works cross-browser, and cross-window is pretty inefficient:
+The only test I have found that works cross-browser and cross-window is pretty inefficient:

     var isArray = function(value) {
       return Object.prototype.toString.apply(value) === '[object Array]';
     }

-#### Array Dimensions
+#### Array Initialization

 The object we call an Array in JavaScript is extremely general, able to act like a Queue or Stack extremely easily.
 But because it is meant to be so general it doesn't have a basic array initializer, which is pretty annoying.
-You either have to write your own initializer, or design your code to not try an access an element of the array that hasn't been filled yet.
+You either have to write your own initializer, or design your code to not try and access an element of the array that hasn't been filled yet.

-My bias is to know ahead of time the exact state of the objects I am working with.
+I prefer to know the exact state of the objects I am workign with ahead of time.
 Which we can do by creating our own array initializer:

     Array.init = function(length, value) {
       var a = [];